BinaryIgor/blog/posts/reducing-the-search-space.md

 ## Closing thoughts

 We just went over most commonly used strategies to reduce the search space of our data.
-Now we know how to have, regardless of how big the data is, a small search space. **And as we know, working with small set of data is always fast**.
+Now we know how to have, regardless of how big the data is, a small search space. **And as we know, working with a small set of data is always fast**.

 <div id="post-extras">